 What Is a Convertible Note?

-A convertible note is a form of short-term debt that converts into equity at a future date, typically upon the occurrence of a qualifying financing round.
-Instead of immediately determining the company's valuation—which can be difficult and contentious at the early stages—both parties agree to defer that decision until the startup has more traction and a clearer picture of its worth.
+A convertible note is a form of short-term debt that converts into equity, typically upon the occurrence of a future financing round.
+Rather than immediately determining the company's valuation—which can be difficult for pre-revenue startups—convertible notes allow founders and investors to defer this valuation to a later date when more information is available.

-The principal amount is the sum invested by the noteholder.
-Malaysian convertible notes typically carry an interest rate, often ranging from 4% to 8% per annum.
-This interest accrues over the life of the note and is added to the principal at conversion, meaning investors receive additional shares to account for the time value of their money.
+Like any loan, a convertible note has a principal amount (the money invested) and an interest rate.
+In Malaysia, interest rates on convertible notes typically range from 4% to 8% per annum.
+This interest accrues over the life of the note and is usually added to the principal amount at conversion, meaning the investor receives additional shares representing the accumulated interest.

 Maturity Date